About the therapy

 9. Memory 1.
 By pressing TIMER + Strength UP buttons simultaneously the accumulated usage time and average current intensity can be displayed.
 2. By pressing TIMER + Strength Down buttons simultaneously the accumulated usage time and average current intensity can be cleared.

-A 1 year warranty is given to all devices, excluding braces and hot/cold therapy units which carry a 90 day warranty.
+A 1 year warranty is given to all devices, excluding braces and hot/cold therapy units which carry a 6-month warranty on the unit and pad.
 This warranty is for replacement of like items only.
 If we no longer stock them, then we will upgrade you to a like model.
 Outdated technology is not covered by warranty if the item is no longer available on the common market as a new product.
 Warranty policy does not include accessories supplied with the device.
 For example, lead wires, battery, and carrying case.